anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Misuse of Registrar-Agent Credentials {#sec_cons_reg-agt}

-Concerns of misuse of a Registrar-Agent with a valid Registrar-Agent LDevID certificate may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the Registrar-Agent against the domain registrar.
+Concerns of misuse of a Registrar-Agent with a valid Registrar-Agent EE certificate may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the Registrar-Agent against the domain registrar.
-The Registrar-Agent LDevID certificate may have been acquired by a prior BRSKI run for the Registrar-Agent, if an IDevID is available on Registrar-Agent.
+The Registrar-Agent EE certificate may have been acquired by a prior BRSKI run for the Registrar-Agent, if an IDevID is available on Registrar-Agent.
-Alternatively, the Registrar-Agent LDevID certificate may be acquired by a service technician from the domain PKI system in an authenticated way.
+Alternatively, the Registrar-Agent EE certificate may be acquired by a service technician from the domain PKI system in an authenticated way.

-In addition it is required that the Registrar-Agent LDevID certificate is valid for the complete bootstrapping phase.
+In addition it is required that the Registrar-Agent EE certificate is valid for the complete bootstrapping phase.
 This avoids that a Registrar-Agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rogue pledge at a later point in time.
-In this misuse "agent-signed-data" could be dated after the validity time of the Registrar-Agent LDevID certificate, due to missing trusted timestamp in the Registrar-Agents signature.
+In this misuse "agent-signed-data" could be dated after the validity time of the Registrar-Agent EE certificate, due to missing trusted timestamp in the Registrar-Agents signature.
 To address this, the registrar SHOULD verify the certificate used to create the signature on "agent-signed-data".
-Furthermore the registrar also verifies the Registrar-Agent LDevID certificate used in the TLS handshake with the Registrar-Agent.
+Furthermore the registrar also verifies the Registrar-Agent EE certificate used in the TLS handshake with the Registrar-Agent.
 If both certificates are verified successfully, the Registrar-Agent's signature can be considered as valid.

 ## Misuse of DNS-SD with mDNS to obtain list of pledges {#sec_cons_mDNS}

-To discover a specific pledge a Registrar-Agent may request the service name in combination with the product-serial-number of a specific pledge.
+To discover a specific pledge a Registrar-Agent may query the Service Type in combination with the product-serial-number of a specific pledge, e.g., in the Service Instance Name or Service Subtype.
-The pledge reacts on this if its product-serial-number is part of the request message.
+The pledge reacts on this if its product-serial-number is part of the query message.

 If the Registrar-Agent performs DNS-based Service Discovery without a specific product-serial-number, all pledges in the domain react if the functionality is supported.
 This functionality enumerates and reveals the information of devices available in the domain.
 The information about this is provided here as a feature to support the commissioning of devices.
-A manufacturer may decide to support this feature only for devices not possessing a LDevID or to not support this feature at all, to avoid an enumeration in an operative domain.
+A manufacturer may decide to support this feature only for devices not possessing an LDevID or to not support this feature at all, to avoid an enumeration in an operative domain.